 Current Clinical Scholars are conducting innovative research to forge better understanding of the treatment and biology of HIV infection, the genetics of autism, the role of inflammation in obesity and the metabolic syndrome, the autoimmune basis of psoriasis and atopic dermatitis, immune dysregulation associated with hepatitis B and C, disorders of consciousness, smell, and face recognition, tumor metastases, enhancing viral vaccines, and the application of broadly neutralizing antibodies to HIV therapy.
 Working with patients on a daily basis, while also conducting detailed bench investigations at the cellular, biochemical, molecular, and in some cases, atomic level, enables Clinical Scholars to make unique contributions to our understanding of disease and novel ways to prevent and treat illness.
 Thus, they divide their time between the laboratory and both the inpatient unit and the ambulatory research center of the Rockefeller University Hospital and the Center for Clinical and Translational Science.
 Clinical Scholars are usually appointed at the academic rank of Instructor of Clinical Investigation and the Hospital rank of Assistant Physician.
 If warranted the initial appointment may be at the Assistant Professor level.

-The application process for the Clinical Scholars Program is closed.
-The application process will open in Spring 2018.
+The application process for the Clinical Scholars Program is open.
+The application and supporting documents are due December 1, 2023.
 For an on-line application, go to http://scholarapplication.rockefeller.edu.
-For additional information contact Dr. Barry S. Coller at email@example.com
+For additional information contact Dr. Barry S. Coller at firstname.lastname@example.org.